 2. You Need an Escape

-Get some much-needed you-time, so that you can be reunited with your household bubble as a refreshed and reinvigorated person.
+Get some much-needed you-time, so that you can be reunited with your household as a refreshed and reinvigorated person.

 Suggestions: Nita Lake Lodge has that tranquil, lakeside vibe going for it with a spa that includes a nail bar where you can order Moet.
 They also have a range of new treatments, with a tech edge, involving lasers and injectables.
 There’s also an on-site bar, restaurant and cafe, plus you’re right on the Valley Trail for a relaxing morning stroll.